 Are solar farms profitable?

 Yes.
-According to our calculations, you can make approximately $7,828.45 per acre each year.
-Since most utility solar farms have a 5 MW size (about 20 acres), you will likely make around $156,569 profit from your farm.
+According to our calculations, you can make approximately $7,828.45 per acre annually.
+Since most utility solar farms are 5 MW in size (about 20 acres), you will likely make around $156,569 in profit from your farm.

 Since solar projects are some of the fastest-growing renewable energy solutions, you are almost guaranteed to make a profit.